Jayalakshmi-i/CI-CD/eks.md

 # Deploying 2048 Game application on AWS EKS using Ingress and ALB Ingress Controller

-This project showcases how to deploy real-time 2048 game application on AWS EKS, which have access through the Application load balancer and then expose it to outside world using Ingress and ALB Ingress Controller.
+This project showcases how to deploy a real-time 2048 game application on AWS EKS, which has access through the Application load balancer and then expose it to the outside world using Ingress and ALB Ingress Controller.

 **Prerequisites:**

 1. **kubectl** – Command line utility used to manage the Kubernetes clusters.
 It is the main interface that allows users to create (and manage) individual objects or groups of objects inside a Kubernetes cluster.
 2. **eksctl** – Amazon's managed Kubernetes service for EC2.
-A command line tool for creating and managing clusters on EKS that automates many individual tasks.
+A command-line tool for creating and managing clusters on EKS that automates many individual tasks.
 3. **AWS CLI** – A command line tool for working with AWS services, including Amazon EKS.
 The AWS Command Line Interface (CLI) provides a unified tool to manage your AWS services directly from the command line.
 After installing the AWS CLI, it is recommended to configure it.
 So, we can control multiple AWS services from the command line and automate them through scripts.

 **Components and Tools used:**